 Contents

-Before you move
+1. Plan before you move

-Thorough planning is your best friend.
+Good preparation makes all the difference.
 Spain has one of the largest British expat populations in Europe, which means you’ll find plenty of support networks such as the U3A.
 These groups are invaluable for advice, social opportunities and practical help from people who’ve been in your shoes.
 Before leaving, familiarise yourself with maps of your chosen region and check where essential services are located – supermarkets, medical centres, markets, beaches and transport hubs.

 Unpacking is important, but so is getting outside.
 Visit your nearest town or village, sit in a local café and start recognising faces.
 A regular haunt – whether a coffee shop or bakery – can help you quickly become part of the community.